 - Export Organic Keywords

-- Upload exported organic keywords and add it on the Excel sheet
+- Upload exported organic keywords and add them on the Excel sheet

 This is the excel sheet I got from Ahrefs on their version 1 as version 2 was not working.
 Click the link here (https://docs.google.com/spreadsheets/d/1EO77p8nNvfwgwqkxk09An2X553ygKSPyg-fB8ZoPL7s/edit?usp=sharing).

-- Wait for the doc to finish importing the data and check on the 2nd tab which is “results” to see what links, pages, keywords are cannibalizing each other.
+- Wait for the doc to finish importing the data and check on the 2nd tab, which is “results,” to see what links, pages, and keywords are cannibalizing each other.

 Note: If the site is new, sometimes you can’t get data in Ahrefs and what you need to do is check Google Search Console or in SERPs.

-Go to the site in Google Search Console (GSC) and check each page that you think are in cannibalization.
+Go to the site in Google Search Console (GSC) and check each page that you think is in cannibalization.
 You’ll have an idea if you did Ahrefs (above step) first to have an idea or basis of your assumption.
 Click “Pages” and click the link.
-After clicking the link, select “Queries” to find out the keywords it’s ranking for.
-If you see a keyword that’s not related to the page or post itself then make note of it and make necessary optimization.
+After clicking the link, select “Queries” to find the keywords it ranks for.
+If you see a keyword not related to the page or post itself, make a note of it and make necessary optimization.

-You can double check in SERPs and type the keyword that you think causing the cannibalization or based on the data you found on #1 and #2 above.
-If you see two pages or post on SERPs and ranking on both terms.
+You can double-check in SERPs and type the keyword that you think causing the cannibalization or based on the data you found on #1 or #2 and #3 above.
+It confirms your suspicion if you see two pages or posts on SERPs and ranking on both terms.

 How to Fix Keyword Cannibalization?

-Fixing cannibalization needs practice and if you have more experience on this will help you more on how to fix it and make proper decisions.
+Fixing cannibalization needs practice, and if you have more experience in this will help you more on how to fix it and make proper decisions.
 Here’s what you need to do.

-Based on the result on the doc from Ahrefs and in Google search console, you need to decide which page needs to be deoptimized depending on the keyword or keywords you find.
-Start by deoptimizing the page or post on the meta tags before deoptimizing the content like in heading tags (H1, H2, H3, and so on) and within the content then observe.
-If it still shows a decline of organic traffic then start with the heading tags and within the content.
+Based on the result on the doc from Ahrefs and in the Google Search Console, you need to decide which page needs to be deoptimized depending on the keyword or keywords you find.
+Start by deoptimizing the page or post on the meta tags before deoptimizing the content like in heading tags (H1, H2, H3, and so on) and within the content, then observe.
+If it still shows a decline in organic traffic, then start with the heading tags and within the content.

-When combining the article you can either pick which URL will be the final one or creating a new URL structure to be the final one.
-If you use the other link (URL structure) then 301 redirect the other article to the URL structure you chose to be the final one.
+When combining an article, you can either pick which URL will be the final one or create a new URL structure to be the final one.
+If you use the other link (URL structure), 301 redirects the other article to the URL structure you chose to be the final one.

-If you decide to use LSI after you have done your keyword research just to avoid cannibalization then it may not help depending on the keywords you use.
-If you use an LSI keyword but the user intent still lets people go to your other page or post for the same keyword or related keyword then it will still cannibalize.
+If you decide to use LSI after doing your keyword research just to avoid cannibalization, it may not help depending on the keywords used.
+If you use an LSI keyword, but the user intent still lets people go to your other page or post for the same keyword or related keyword, it will still cannibalize.

 Cannibalization in eCommerce sites can also happen.
 Try to canonicalize products that have similar keywords to inform Google that the other page is the main one or is the authority.
-This will help if in case you have a product that is out of stock and want to retain the page and avoid 301 redirection.
+This will help if you have a product that is out of stock and want to retain the page and avoid 301 redirections.

-If there are slight delays in Google updating SERPs then usually its usually 2 weeks or less.
-If the other content is new and there are delays is indexing then you may see the changes in 3 weeks or less.
+If there are slight delays in Google updating SERPs, it’s usually 2 weeks or less.
+If the other content is new and there are delays in indexing, then you may see the changes in 3 weeks or less.

-If you see a continuous decline of organic traffic, try to check other causes as sometimes other factors are the cause of it.
-Just be careful of not over-deoptimizing the page or post as it can cause a negative effect.
+If you see a continuous decline in organic traffic, try to check other causes as sometimes other factors are the cause of it.
+Just be careful not over-deoptimizing a page or post as it can cause a negative effect.
 If you’re working as an SEO, make sure to set proper expectations for your client.